 Over the years, Geri had become proficient at suppressing her body’s instinctive reactions.
 The rush of blood to her cheeks and other places, the dryness of her mouth, the race of her pulse—those could all be ignored.
 She’d trained herself to do it.

 It helped when she was flying, to have such tight control over her physiology.
 It had certainly helped in the sensory deprivation tank.
 Or when they’d pumped cold water into her ear, which had been especially horrid.
 She’d only referred to it as merely “unpleasant” after.

 Suppressing her instinctive reactions had turned those little crushes of hers into simple annoyances in her other life, but to have one happen here of all places would be fatal to her ambitions.

 She backed out of the doorway, intending to disappear before this inconvenient response of hers could grow any worse.

 But then the woman turned, her beautifully full mouth opening in a moment of surprise.
 One corner of her mouth tipped up into something that wasn’t quite a smile.
 More like a tickle at the edge of her lips.
 “May I help you?”

 As that not-quite-a-smile hit her square in the chest, Geri cursed the unfairness of the world.
 It gave a woman inclinations and skills, and then it told her not to use them.
 It put someone as pretty as the woman in red on the planet, and then it told Geri not to notice.

 It, all of it, was a damn shame.

-You can read the whole thing in April 2017.
+You can read the whole thing in at some point in 2017.

 © Emma Barry and Genevieve Turner, 2016-2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Emma Barry and Genevieve Turner with appropriate and specific direction to the original content.